graboskyc/QS-by-Blockly/readme.md

 ## Features of note in this version
 * Support to run as a CloudShell service, simplifying deployment on site

-## Features of note in revious versions
+## Features of note in previous versions
 * Can upload the script to CloudShell without having to do it manually (downloading .py file, logging in, uploading)
 * Can download the generated XML and PY files rather than having to copy/paste into text docs
 * Updated the canvas to be more readable and with more controls (like zoom)